DjangoGirls/tutorial/django_forms/README.md

 ## Edit form

-Now we know how to add new form.
+Now we know how to add a new form.
 But what if we want to edit an existing one?
 It is very similar to the thing we just did.
 Let's create some important things quickly (if you don't understand something - you should ask your coach or look at the previous chapters, since we covered all the steps already).

 Open `mysite/blog/post_detail.html` and add this line: